moneroexamples/onion-monero-blockchain-explorer/README.md

 These are aliases similar to those used for http://139.162.32.245:8081/ and http://139.162.32.245:8082/, respectively.

-## Enable Monero emission
+## Enable Aeon emission

-Obtaining current Monero emission amount is not straight forward.
+Obtaining current Aeon emission amount is not straight forward.
 Thus, by default it is disabled.
 To enable it use `--enable-emission-monitor` flag, e.g.,